 All the technical classifications may get a little complicated and go beyond what employees need to know, so safety managers and business owners should just make sure to select fire extinguishers that are appropriate for the hazards of their workplaces and inform workers of which letters (A/B/C/D/K) are meant for which type of fire.

 The most important thing during a fire is the safety of people, so while a fire extinguisher can effectively put out many small fires, it may not always be the appropriate response during a fire.

-When a fire starts, people in the area should consider the following questions from FEMA before using a fire extinguisher:
+When a fire starts, people in the area should consider the following questions before using a fire extinguisher:

 - Has the fire department been contacted?